T-Narendra/QTechSolutionsInternship-OnlineBookStoreApp/README.md

 Users can search for books by category or title.

 ## 🚀 Features
-- Search books by category (case-insensitive)
+- Search books by category
-- Search books by title (case-insensitive)
+- Search books by title
 - MySQL database connectivity using JDBC
 - Structured project with DAO pattern